RodriquezAnya/WHSTechNotes/journal.md

 I am ready for summer to be out of school and hang out with friends.
 My main goal is to start college applications and work out more.

+# September 2nd, 2025

+My thoughts on the new phone policy is that it isn't as bad as it originally seemed to be.
+I would like it if we could atleast use phones at lunch but during class I think it is a good thing.I have definitely been able to focus a lot more in class and have been able to keep myself ahead on my classes.
+A main benefit I have seen from it is students are more social and creative without the devices.
+Since we can't just be on our phones or have headphones on all day we are forced to socialize more with the people around us.
+I say overall while it would be nice to be on our phones at lunch, I think the phone ban is working out better than most people thought it would.